izzycrouch/natural-language-classifier/README.md

     1. Clone the repository.
     2. Set up and activate a virtual environment.
-    3. Run pip install datasets pytest.
+    3. Run pip install datasets pytest scikit-learn.
 (See requirment.txt for more information.)
     4. Run

 ### Citation